joseangeldelangel10/ScheduleIn/README.md

     * User can tap on his groups to see details and edit them if necessary
     * There is a button to create a new group
 * Create/Update group
-    * User can create groups of people which whom he usually hangs,
+    * User can create groups of people which whom he usually hangs
+    * User can add new people to the group or remove group members
-    * User can CRUD his relations
+    * User can Create, Read, Update and Delete a group

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* [Menu when optimized]
+* Home
+* My time
+  * My day
+  * My week
+  * My month
+* My profile
+  * Log out
+  * Edit Profile
+  * Privacy Settings
+*  My relations
+  * See my relations
+  * See my groups

 **Flow Navigation** (Screen to Screen)